yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 Oh yes.
 When we were in 2003, we didn't know what the hell we were doing.
 I mean—most of us, and not everyone…

-**Like many young people: they want to do something, but they don't know exacty what.**
+**Like many young people: they want to do something, but they don't know exactly what.**

 We had no clue.
 And music business—if I knew back then how it was—I would never thought like that.